timonschenzel/nodue/README.md

 3. npm update

 ## Start working
-You have some options here, if you want to use option 3 or 4 install nodemon (npm install -g nodemon):<br />
+You have some options here, if you want to use option 3 or 4 install nodemon (npm install -g nodemon):

 1. `npm run nodue` - This will boot Nodue (for production)
 2. `npm run nodue hot` - This will boot Nodue with hot reload feature
 3. `npm run nodue:dev` - This will boot Nodue with nodemon, nodemon will watch every change (exluded controller/view files) and will reboot Nodue automaticaly when changing something.